mattd429/nodejs-express/docs/Express-Framework.md

 **Note!!**: `require()` is a global node function that is used to import modules into the current file.

 The remainder of the code in the `www` file sets up a node HTTP server with `app` set to a specific port (defined in an enviroment variable or 3000 if the varible isn't defined), and starts listening and reporting server errors and connections.
 Everything is this file is a **"boilerplate"**

+### app.js

+This file creates an `express` application object(named `app`, by convention), sets up the application with various settings and middleware, and then exports the app from module.
+Code below shows just the parts of the file that create and export the app object: